 Vessel Discharges Homepage

 EPA's NPDES vessels program regulates incidental discharges from the normal operation of vessels consistent with section 402 of the Clean Water Act.
 These incidental discharges include, but are not limited to, ballast water, bilgewater, graywater (e.g., water from sinks, showers), and anti-foulant paints (and their leachate).
 Such discharges, if not adequately controlled, may result in negative environmental impacts via the addition of traditional pollutants or, in some cases, by contributing to the spread of aquatic invasive species.

 The centerpiece of the NPDES vessels program is the Vessel General Permit, also known as the VGP.
 The VGP was issued initially in 2008 with that permit in effect through December 19, 2013.
 EPA reissued the VGP on March 28, 2013 with that second permit taking effect beginning December 19, 2013 (and effective for five years thereafter).
 Generally, the VGP provides NPDES permit coverage for ballast water and for other discharges incidental to the normal operation of commercial vessels greater than 79 feet in length and operating as a means of transportation.

 Except for ballast water, NPDES permits have not been required for discharges incidental to normal operation of commercial fishing vessels and other non-recreational vessels less than 79 feet.
-However, unless Congress takes additional action, the moratorium from the requirement to obtain permit coverage for incidental discharges from these vessels expires December 18, 2014.
-Thus, absent any enacted legislation to further extend the moratorium, beginning December 19, 2014, vessels less than 79 feet in length will be able to obtain NPDES coverage under EPA’s small Vessel General Permit (sVGP), which was published on September 10, 2014 (see Small Vessel General Permit).
+However, the moratorium from the requirement to obtain permit coverage for incidental discharges from these vessels expires December 18, 2014.
+Thus, absent any enacted legislation to further extend the moratorium, beginning December 19, 2014, owners/operators of vessels less than 79 feet in length will be able to obtain NPDES coverage under EPA’s small Vessel General Permit (sVGP), which was published on September 10, 2014 (see Small Vessel General Permit).

 Recreational vessels are not subject to the requirement to obtain an NPDES permit for discharges incidental to their normal operation.
 Rather, the law requires EPA to develop management practice performance standards and then for the Coast Guard to promulgate regulations that require compliance with such practices.
 Similarly, the NPDES program does not regulate discharges from military vessels.
 Both recreational vessels and military vessels are regulated under the authority of Section 312 of the Clean Water Act.